wisroot-com/xnew/website/docs/manual/xnew.md

 ---

 # xnew
-`xnew` create a new `xnode`.
+It create a new instance `xnode`.
-This function is the starting point of component-oriented programming.
+How `xnew` works makes component-oriented programming easier.

 ## basic usage
 ### arguments
 As shown below, `xnew` accepts some arguments.